 4. Prepare yourself as usual

 Preparing often starts with thinking up examples and questions.
 This is still helpful in the virtual world because the job interview won’t be all that different from usual.
 After that, you might think about your outfit and how you want to present yourself.
 This means you should act exactly as you would if the job interview were in “real life”.
-A quick change from pajama bottoms to normal ones is not only convenient if you have to get up to grab something, but it also makes you feel more like you’re actually for a job!
+A quick change from pyjama bottoms to normal ones is not only convenient if you have to get up to grab something, but it also makes you feel more like you’re actually applying for a job!

 5. Be yourself and be open!